-6.2.2 Air-sourced heat pump water heaters
+6.2.2 Air source heat pump water heaters

 Figure 29 shows the historical actual and forecast data for STC creation from ASHP.
-Following the onset of COVID-19 there has been a boost in uptake among households and this is expected to grow throughout the forecast period.
+There has been a boost in uptake among households and this is expected to grow throughout the forecast period.
 As retail electricity prices increase over the forecast period, households will turn to more energy efficient options, aided by Government subsidies in some States.
+Further, Victoria and the ACT have banned gas connections to new home builds which will greatly incentivise the uptake of air source heat pumps.